whzd/thesis/code/summarization/README.md

 pip install scrapy bs4 nltk
 ```

+**IMPORTANT:** It is required to follow the established order in order.

 ## 1. Crawling the web

 To set the starting starting websites edit the `./spiders/configs/default.txt` file.